Tier 2 Consulting Firms: The Complete Guide and Rankings

 What Are the Exit Opportunities from Tier 2 Consulting Firms?

-Exit opportunities from tier 2 consulting firms are strong, though they tend to be concentrated in the industries where each firm specializes.
-According to LinkedIn data, the most common exit paths for tier 2 consultants include corporate strategy roles, industry leadership positions, private equity, and startups.
+Exit opportunities from tier 2 firms are strong, though they tend to be concentrated in the industries where each firm specializes.
+According to LinkedIn data, the most common consulting exit opportunities for tier 2 consultants include corporate strategy roles, industry leadership positions, private equity, and startups.

-Oliver Wyman alumni frequently move into senior roles in financial services and insurance.
-LEK consultants often exit into healthcare and private equity portfolio companies.
-Kearney alumni are highly valued in supply chain and operations leadership.
+The patterns follow each firm's specialty.
+Oliver Wyman alumni frequently move into senior roles in financial services and insurance, LEK consultants often exit into healthcare and private equity portfolio companies, and Kearney alumni are highly valued in supply chain and operations leadership.
 Booz Allen Hamilton consultants frequently transition into senior government positions or defense contractors.

 MBB alumni have the broadest set of exit opportunities because their brand opens doors across all industries.
 But if you know you want to build a career in a specific sector, a tier 2 firm with deep expertise in that sector can actually be a better springboard.